 - Arthroplasty: The doctor removes a portion of the joint and straightens the toe.

-- Fusion: Cartilage between the two toe bones is removed and the bones fuse to form one longer bone.
+- Fusion: The doctor removes cartilage between the two toe bones so that the bones fuse to form one longer bone.

-- Implant: In some situations, a portion of the bone is removed and replaced with an implant.
+- Implant: In some situations, the doctor will remove a portion of the bone and replace it with an implant.

 Surgery for Arthritis